 "I dunno, I’m not from his crazy-ass, nineteen-fifties-ass world, ask him."
 Mahihko shrugged and once more shook the shotgun at Riffraff.

-Riffraff screamed and leaped backward in horror as the shotgun clicked softly, his face drained of all color, while Mahihko guffawed cheerfully and jabbed the gun at the muscular male a few times.
+Riffraff screamed and leaped backward in horror as the shotgun clicked softly, his face drained of all color, while Mahihko guffawed cheerfully and jabbed the gun at him a few times.
 "Aw man, you already forgot the safety lesson!
-I’m ashamed and hurt!"
+I’m ashamed 'n hurt!"